TurboGears/tg2docs/docs/main/QuickStart.rst

 .. _SQLite:  http://www.sqlite.org

-.. todo:: Difficulty: Easy. laurin added and modified a few things.   please review my changes
-   most of it had to do with expected output from setup.py and setup-app
-.. todo:: Difficulty: Easy. is there a better way to format manager/managepass, perhaps putting it on two separate lines?
-Hmmm...  two separate lines now, but I had to remove the "note".
-.. todo:: Difficulty: Easy. since we mention port, should we also mention changing host to 0.0.0.0 for serving to all network interfaces, not just localhost?
-   probably overkill here.    but maybe add somewhere else...
 .. todo:: Difficulty: Hard. ideally, I'd like to see an expansion of the "explore a quickstarted application".
 I think knowing how an application is laid out, gets initialized, starts up, and how some of the basic pieces fit together is really valuable information.
    Obviously it goes beyond intro material.
+Obviouslly, this should also include a detailed exploration of how setup-app works, etc.